Assisted Sales: What are They and Do They Work? 2023

 For this reason, you will usually have very few options when it comes to your next home.

 In addition, sales of this kind rarely permit any deferring of Stamp Duty.
-This amount is often deducted from the Builders’ offer price.
+This amount is often deducted from the builders’ offer price.

 It is also worth noting that you’re likely to get a lower offer from a builder or developer than from some other kinds of investors.